 World Car Free Day is about more than just one day

-One car-free day each week would make a huge dent in our carbon emissions: even if just one in five of us switch the car for active transport (biking or walking), or even work at home one day a week, we could avoid 84,000 tonnes of carbon emissions each year – that’s like taking 35,000 cars off the road for good.
+Even small changes can make a huge dent in our carbon emissions.
+If just one in five of us switch the car for active transport (biking or walking), or even work at home one day a week, we could avoid 84,000 tonnes of carbon emissions each year – that’s like taking 35,000 cars off the road for good.